JonasAlfredsson/docker-nginx-certbot/README.md

 # Changelog

+### 0.13
+- Fixed the regex used in all of the `sed` commands.
+  - Now makes sure that the proper amount of spaces are present in the right places.
+  - Now allows comments at the end of the lines in the configs. `# Nice!`
+  - Made the expression a little bit more readable thanks to the `-r` flag.
+- Now made certbot solely responsible for checking if the certificates needs to be renewed.
+  - Certbot is actually smart enough to not send any renewal requests if it doesn't have to.
+- The time interval used to trigger the certbot renewal check is now user configurable.
+  - The environmental variable to use is `RENEWAL_INTERVAL`.

 ### 0.12
-- Added `--cert-name` flag to certificate request.
+- Added `--cert-name` flag to the certbot certificate request command.
-  - This allows both adding and subtracting domains to the same certificate.
+  - This allows for both adding and subtracting domains to the same certificate file.
-  - Makes it possible to have path names that are not domain names (but this is not allowed yet)
+  - Makes it possible to have path names that are not domain names (but this is not allowed yet).
-- Made the file parsing functions smarter to only find unique file paths.
+- Made the file parsing functions smarter so they only find unique file paths.
 - Cleaned up some log output.
 - Updated the `docker-compose` example.
+- Fixed some spelling in the documentation.

 ### 0.11
 - Python 2 is EOL, so it's time to move over to Python 3.
-- From now on DockerHub will also build with tags (`jonasal/nginx-certbot:0.11`)
+- From now on DockerHub will also build with tags.
+  - Lock the version by specifying the tag: `jonasal/nginx-certbot:0.11`

 ### 0.10
 - Update to new ACME v2 servers.